Skip to content

 1. Switch to the Furniture editor mode in the sidebar.

 3. Click a sticker.
-The item lands centred in the room at its default size (in millimetres, so real-world-accurate).
+The item lands centred in the room at its default real-world dimensions (in millimetres).

 4. Drag the item to position it on the grid.